 A well-executed aerial shot is one of the most beautiful things I’ve ever seen in a video game.
 Combing the boost button with a double jump at just the right time at just the right angle opens up a space for dextrous plays that hover just out of reach, accessible only to the dedicated but on display for the masses.

 Valorant is a tactical team-based shooter that's similar to CS:GO, but with ninjas and cyborgs.
-This isn't a game where you can jump around corners and spray wildly, oh no. To succeed, you must coordinate with your teammates, get your aim on point, and master your favourite heroes.
+This isn't a game where you can jump around corners and spray wildly, oh no. To succeed, you must coordinate with your teammates, get your aim on point, and master your favourite agents.

 And this is what separates Valorant from CS:GO really.
 Each hero comes with cool abilities like flashbangs that'll curve around walls, or teleports that'll shift you behind targets in a pinch.
 The fun lies in using these powers in creative ways and pulling off some clutch plays.